seanorama/masterclass/security-advanced/README.md

 ### Kerberos for Ambari

 - Setup kerberos for Ambari
+  - Required to configure Ambari views for kerberos

 ```
 # run on Ambari node to start security setup guide